giltho/esy-override-action/README.md

-# esy-action
+# esy-action-override

-An action for building esy projects.
+An action for overriding esy projects.

-In order to make it work, you need to first set up node and install esy by hand (for now).
+For now, it is only able to override the ocaml-version.
+It can be used for testing on different ocaml-verions.

 Here's a simple workflow example :